Leeraaa/Machine-learning/README.md

 ## Overview

-This project was developed as part of the Machine Learning course at HIT (Holon Institute of Technology).

 The goal of the project is to predict 5-year mortality risk based on patient clinical and laboratory data.

 ## Dataset